hilts-vaughan/hilts-vaughan.github.io/_posts/2017-02-06-openssl-with-sslv3-on-arch-linux-for-dot-net-core.md

 replace#global#no-ssl3#zlib
 ```

-3. Then, just do a system update or just reinstall SSL (`yaourt -S opeensl`).
+3. Then, just do a system update or just reinstall SSL (`yaourt -S openssl`).
 You should see the diff shown and be able to just continue installing with support.
 4. If this fails, you may need to install the `gpg` key for the package, i.e: `gpg --recv-keys D9C4D26D0E604491`
 5. Once the build is finished (took a couple minutes on my i5 2500) you should have SSLv3 support